-If you have any questions concerning the student health insurance plan, accident insurance claims, or to dispute a declined sickness insurance waiver application, please contact Aetna Student Health toll-free at 877-375-4244 or visit the Aetna Student Health Website.
+If you have any questions regarding accident insurance claims or if you are a part-time student who would like to purchase the Accident Insurance for a campus activity, please contact Aetna Student Health toll-free at 877-375-4244 or visit the Aetna Student Health Website.

 Violence Prevention, Victim Advocacy and Support Center

 The Violence Prevention, Victim Advocacy and Support (VPAS) Center is committed to helping to create a campus community of respect and safety by providing violence prevention education, victim/survivor advocacy, and support services.
 Prevention education topics include sexual misconduct (sexual harassment, sexual assault, intimate partner violence, stalking, sexual exploitation), affirmative consent, risk reduction, bystander intervention, hazing, bullying, and safety.
 Advocacy services are available to support students who have experienced sexual misconduct, hazing, bullying, or any other crime.
 The VPAS Center is also responsible for the coordination of the University Support and Resource Team (SART).
 The VPAS Center is located in Schwartz Hall.
 Additional information is available by calling the Center at (203) 392-6946 or via the VPAS Center website.